How do instructors make a referral to the Honor System?

 When preparing the referral, instructors should provide a narrative (including the name and PID of the accused student) explaining what they believe occurred, including as much detail as possible.
 The referral is the information the Student Attorney General will use to begin the preliminary investigation.
 The more details and supporting materials provided by the referring party, the better.
 Where appropriate, referring parties should provide additional written statements by other witnesses, narratives completed by co-instructors, or teaching assistants.
 These individuals may be called as factual witnesses should a hearing take place.

-The Honor System process can range from 4-6 weeks depending on a number of factors including how the accused student responds to the allegations, the availability of necessary parties, and the number of previously scheduled cases.
+The Honor System process can vary depending on a number of factors including how the accused student responds to the allegations, the availability of necessary parties, and the number of previously scheduled cases.